Samsung Galaxy S8: USA Release Date, AirPod-Killing Headset, Beast Mode And More

 The Samsung Galaxy S8 is set to arrive in a couple of months, and fans of the popular device are more hyped than ever.
 With new leaks and reports emerging from numerous analysts and reports, the upcoming flagship smartphone is slowly taking shape.
-With recent rumors in mind, it would appear that the Galaxy S8 would not only be a powerhouse handset, it would also feature some very interesting accessories as well.
+With recent rumors in mind, it would appear that the Galaxy S8 would not only be a powerhouse handset, but it would also feature some very interesting accessories as well.

 The Galaxy S8’s release date has been the subject of numerous rumors for months now, with initial speculations pointing to a possible MWC 2017 reveal, just like its predecessor, the Galaxy S7 and Galaxy S7 Edge.
 As recently confirmed by Samsung, however, the Galaxy S8 would not be making an appearance at the event, according to a report by The Express.
 Instead, the Galaxy S8 would have a whole event dedicated to its launch, which is expected to happen late March.